-Wadi Rum is one of Jordan’s main tourist attractions and a favorite location for filmmakers.
+Wadi Rum is one of Jordan’s main tourist attractions and a favourite location for filmmakers.
 It was a filming location for many blockbusters which helped raise the international profile of the beautiful, mountainous desert region of Wadi Rum, which is now a UNESCO World Heritage Site.
 Hers is a lowdown on five decades of movies filmed on location in Jordan.

-Wadi Rum’s labyrinth of valleys formed by steep red-colored rocks has been attracting film crews ever since Lawrence of Arabia.
+Wadi Rum’s labyrinth of valleys formed by steep red-coloured rocks has been attracting film crews ever since Lawrence of Arabia.
 Its extraordinary landscape has even been used to represent planet Mars.
 In the last decade, it’s been the location for films including sci-fi blockbuster Transformers: Revenge of The Fallen, and Gerry, a cult movie directed by Gus Van Sant about two friends (Matt Damon and Casey Affleck) getting lost in the wilderness.
 In Prometheus, the 2012 prequel to the Alien series by director Ridley Scott, Wadi Rum makes a return to our screens.
 The sci-fi adventure is about a team of explorers discovering a clue to the origins of mankind on Earth, leading them on a journey to the darkest corners of the universe.
 As a cinematic credit to Wadi Rum’s movie heritage, there’s a scene in Prometheus where lead character David (Michael Fassbender) is watching Lawrence of Arabia!

-Not surprisingly, Petra, as one of the New Wonders of the World, figures prominently in several international movies.
-Jordan’s most popular tourist attraction is forever linked with Steven Spielberg’s 1989 movie, Indiana Jones and the Last Crusade, starring Harrison Ford as a 1930s adventurer archeologist.
+Not surprisingly, as one of the New Wonders of the World, Petra figures prominently in several international movies.
+Jordan’s most popular tourist attraction is forever linked with Steven Spielberg’s 1989 movie, Indiana Jones and the Last Crusade, starring Harrison Ford as a 1930s adventurer archaeologist.
 Petra is the perfect setting for a plot about Indiana’s search for the mysterious Holy Grail before the wicked Nazis find it first.
 The Grail could have no more fitting home than within this Lost City’s Treasury, carved out of the rocks of Jordan’s Edom Mountains over 2,000 years ago.

-Back to where we started and the visual splendor of Lawrence of Arabia lies in the breathtaking deserts and cliffs of Wadi Rum.
+Back to where we started and the visual splendour of Lawrence of Arabia lies in the breathtaking deserts and cliffs of Wadi Rum.
 We also see the black basalt landscape of Jabal Tuwayq, near Jordan’s Saudi Arabian border, whereas the camel ride entrance of Sherif Ali (Omar Sharif) used the mudflats of the lair.
 However, some scenes claiming to be Jordan were actually shot in Spain.
 The town of Aqaba, for example, was built at a beach near Almeria.